spmadden/SME-Wiki-Content/misc/quotes.md

 > 'No, sir.'
 > "Anyone can make an error, Ensign.
 But that error doesn't become a mistake until you refuse to correct it.”
 > ― *Grand Admiral Thrawn *

+> "All the really bad mistakes are made the first day of the project."
+> - *Simon Ramo, TRW*

+### Systems
+> You have to expect failure of a new complicated system — part of the process of getting it right is to find out what goes wrong and cure that.
+> - *Simon Ramo*